xNaCly/c_paket/Readme.md

 ```

 #### Templates
-To use templates and boostrap new project use the `cpak bootstrap <template_name>` command, this will create a new cpak project with the following file structure:
+To use templates and boostrap new project use the `cpak bootstrap <template_name>` command.
+Here, we use `cpak b default`, this will create a new cpak project with the following file structure:

 ```
 .